We are here for you

 Join a welcoming, supportive group with other crafters!
 Bring along your latest craft project and enjoy a chat with others.
 No tuition given but there will be plenty of good company!

-Carer Information and Support Programme (CRiSP) (Online)
+Dementia Information and Support Programme - In person

 This course provides support and up-to-date, relevant information in a group environment, where you can learn more about dementia, discover practical strategies to help support the person you’re caring for, find out about options for planning for the future and the importance of taking care of yourself.

-Carer Information and Support Programme (CRiSP) In Person
+Dementia Information and Support Programme - Online

 This course provides support and up-to-date, relevant information in a group environment, where you can learn more about dementia, discover practical strategies to help support the person you’re caring for, find out about options for planning for the future and the importance of taking care of yourself.